-On July 1, 2015, we announced a call for the redemption of \$500.0 million of our outstanding 6.75% senior subordinated notes due 2020 at a price of 103.375% of par plus accrued and unpaid interest and we estimate we will recognize a loss on early extinguishment of debt of \$22.5 million.
-The notes will be redeemed on August 3, 2015.
+On July 1, 2015, we announced a call for the redemption of \$500.0 million of our outstanding 6.75% senior subordinated notes due 2020 at a price of 103.375% of par plus accrued and unpaid interest, which were redeemed on August 3, 2015.
+In third quarter 2015, we recognized a loss on early extinguishment of debt of \$22.5 million, including transaction call premium costs and the expensing of the remaining deferred financing costs on the repurchased debt.

 On May 27, 2014, we announced a call for the redemption of \$300.0 million of our outstanding 8.0% senior subordinated notes due 2019 at 104.0% of par plus accrued and unpaid interest, which were redeemed on June 26, 2014.
-In second quarter 2014, we recognized a \$24.6 million loss on early extinguishment of debt, including transaction call premium cost as well as expensing of the remaining deferred financing costs on the repurchased debt.
+In second quarter 2014, we recognized a \$24.6 million loss on early extinguishment of debt, including transaction call premium costs and the expensing of the remaining deferred financing costs on the repurchased debt.